 What you need to know

 Alert Level 2 is not life as normal.
-You can still go to work and school, but you should:
+You can still go to work and school, but you must:

 - keep your distance from other people in public